 I tested 3 plain variations to keep it fair.
 Version 1, "Scratch" SCD/Vegan/Paleo, Version 2, "Fast" SCD/Vegan/Paleo and Version 3 Straight up SCD.
 All three variations low carb of course.

 I took to the internet for inspiration and settled on two variations posted on Food 52 and Life of Happenstance (side note: If you haven't discovered Jennifer's site yet, I highly recommend 👍).
 Since I decided to keep the filling flavor plain and comply with my testing requirements and availability of ingredients these recipes had to be adapted ever so slightly.

-I prepared one "Graham" Cracker Crust using Liberated's Graham Cracker Crumbs.
+I prepared one "Graham" Cracker Crust using Liberated's Graham Crackers.
 The winner of the challenge to earn pride of place in the crust of course!